felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 You might want to wait  until you are in the final pages of a book before ordering your next one.
 You don't want to make commitments that you might not be able to complete!
-I strongly advise to order only a single book at a time,especially at the start of your learning journey - don't get carried away!
+I strongly advise to order only a single book at a time, especially at the start of your learning journey - don't get carried away!

 ## Grab your book before grabbing your phone